-The tart crust recipe below uses a different method.
-First we combine the sugar and flour, then cut the butter into the flour, and finally, mix in the eggs and water.
+This tart crust recipe uses a different method.
+First, we combine the sugar and flour, then cut the butter into the flour, and finally, mix in the eggs and water.
 This dough is easier to work with, so it's better suited to making larger tarts.

 Tip: It's a great idea to chill everything — the flour, your utensils, you can even chill your work surface with ice before you start.
 Also, be sure to weigh out the flour using a digital scale set to grams.
 Volume measurements like cups are too imprecise to ensure the dough comes out right.

 - 400 grams pastry flour (about 3 cups)

 - 1½ sticks unsalted butter cut into ½-inch cubes, chilled in the freezer until very cold

 - 1½ teaspoons salt

 - 4 teaspoons cold water